Weekly Gem #26 He couldn't hit an elephant from that distance

-General John Sedgewick had a long career and many battles before and during the Civil War, recounted in 1880 by his Chief of Staff at Spotsylvania, General Martin T. McMahon.
-Two excerpts (italics) that illustrate his style and humor, and with at least two twists of irony, are below.
-(Additional historical accounts are included in the dedication of his monument at Spottsylvania (spelled with two "t's" in this document)).
+His long career and many battles before and during the Civil War were recounted in 1880 by his former Chief of Staff, General Martin T. McMahon.
+Two excerpts that illustrate his style and humor, and with at least two twists of irony, follow.
+(Additional historical accounts are included in the dedication of his monument at Spottsylvania).

 Once he understood the joke, he laughed and his men cheered.